-Students applying for the NSF EPSCoR UROP scholarship are strongly encouraged to participate in the Application Writing Workshop.
-The workshop is presented in three sessions:
+Students applying for the NSF EPSCoR UROP scholarship are strongly encouraged to participate in the Application Writing Workshop series.
+Due to COVID-19, writing workshops will be presented virtually in three different sessions:

-• Session 1: Learn more about the UROP application, eligibility, roles and responsibilities, connect with potential mentors/mentees, and begin focused writing on your research proposal/personal statement.
+- Session 1: Learn more about the UROP application, eligibility, roles and responsibilities, connect with potential mentors/mentees, and begin focused writing on your research proposal/personal statement. - Session 2: Work with experienced writing center staff to further draft and edit UROP applications, while learning proper writing techniques for future applications.

-- Session 2: Work with experienced writing center staff to further draft and edit UROP applications, while learning proper writing techniques for future applications. - Session 3: Finalize UROP applications through a peer-editing process led by experienced writing center staff.
+• Session 3: Finalize UROP applications through a peer-editing process led by experienced writing center staff.

-NSHE faculty who have agreed to, or who are interested in being a, research mentor are invited to attend Session 1 of the workshop so as to learn more about the program, meet students and sign up to be listed in the Nevada STEM Mentor Network database.
+NSHE faculty who have agreed to, or who are interested in being a, research mentor is invited to attend Session 1 of the workshop so as to learn more about the program, meet students and sign up to be listed in the Nevada STEM Mentor Network database.